deniSmilevska/MobileRNDAssignment/README.md

 # MobileRNDAssignment

+* The project is XCode 9.3 compatible and is written in Swift5.
+12.2 iOS Deployment Target.
 * Downloading of all cities is done at once, by using JSON Decoder.
 * Downloading and sorting the cities is done only once when opening the app.
 For all additional operations with the cities we are using the same previously downloaded and sorted array.
 * A SplitView controller is used to show two different view controllers next to each other on landscape mode.